 Fortunately, water-based emulsions are some of the easiest paints to clean off your brushes/rollers.
 If you act fast, sometimes all it will take is a washdown with clean water.
 If that doesn’t do the trick, just use warm soapy water instead.
 Simple.

 Finding the best white emulsion paint can help you totally transform your living space and in some cases even increase the value of your property.
 They offer a timeless, elegant look and are great for making your rooms look bigger as well as lighter.

-The paints we’ve included are all great in their own right but if I was personally going to use any of them, I’d probably go for the Dulux Pure Brilliant White.
-It’s high quality, easy to apply and is great value for money.
+The paints we’ve included are all great in their own right but if I was personally going to use any of them, I’d probably go for the Johnstone’s Covaplus Vinyl Matt.
+It’s high quality, incredibly easy to apply and is overall great value for money.